 Coastal erosion caused by wind and wave energy is a natural geological process and is the primary source of sand and cobble for our beaches, dunes, and barrier beaches.
-However, we can inadvertently accelerate this process by clearing shorefront and building too close to the shoreline.
+However, we can inadvertently accelerate this process by clearing shorefront areas, altering marshes, and building too close to the shoreline.